 Friend, I am convinced that all moms need a parenting growth mindset.
-For the sake of our kids, we need to shift our mindset.
-Think about it.
-Many of us enter parenthood believing we are going to be the perfect parent.
+For the sake of our kids with ADHD, autism, or no acronym at all, we need to shift our mindset.

 “I will never let my child co-sleep.
 That is not a healthy sleeping habit.”